-The oldest of the 75 million baby boomers have begun turning 70 in 2016.
+The oldest of the 75 million baby boomers began turning 70 in 2016.
 Becoming a septuagenarian is a milestone in itself, but it also means that soon the IRS will likely be expecting you to start cashing out your tax-deferred retirement savings that you may have spent decades building up.

 If you don't start taking what are called required minimum distributions (RMDs) from your non-Roth individual retirement account (IRA) or 401(k) accounts and pay taxes on the withdrawals, you will face a 50 percent penalty on what should have been withdrawn but wasn't.
 But more than this, how you structure these distributions can have a profound effect on your own retirement and on what you leave your heirs.